0xmoei/Ora-node/README.md

 **Paste the following code in .env**
 * `PRIV_KEY`: Replace a Metamask wallet private key
+* Make sure you have enough ETH on Sepolia & Mainnet to pay very little transactions gas
 * `MAINNET_WSS`, `MAINNET_HTTP`,`SEPOLIA_WSS`, `SEPOLIA_HTTP`: Paste your `Alchemy` URLs
+* `CONFIRM_CHAINS`: I have chosen `'["sepolia","mainnet"]'` , if you don't want mainnet transactions you can set it to: `'["sepolia"]'`
 ```
 ############### Sensitive config ###############